blender/blender/doc/python_api/rst/info_gotcha.rst

 Exporting
 ---------

-All 3 data types can be used for exporting, the choice mostly depends on weather the target format supports ngons or not.
+All 3 data types can be used for exporting, the choice mostly depends on whether the target format supports ngons or not.

 * polygons are the most direct & efficient way to export providing they convert into the output format easily enough.
 * tessfaces work well for exporting to formats which dont support ngons, in fact this is the only place where their use is encouraged.